Galaxy-Man/FM6126-FM6124-LED-DMD/README.md

 If anyone wants to add to this please do any help would be appreciated.

-# Spreadssheet to Pamtrix Panel for Android Galaxy Icons project
+# Spreadsheet to Matrix Panel for Android Galaxy Icon project

 ![](https://github.com/Galaxy-Man/FM6126-FM6124-LED-DMD/blob/master/20200404_145121_resized.jpg)